Skip to content

 Mister Miracle during the Rebirth era

-After that, Mister Miracle appeared in Dark Days: The Forge #1, a single issue that is part of the Dark Nights: Metal event.
-Scott and Shilo Norman were also in The Black Racer and Shilo Norman Special #1 as part of a celebration of Jack Kirby’s 100th Birthday.
+Following that, the character appeared in Dark Days: The Forge #1, a one-shot tie-in to the Dark Nights: Metal event.
+Additionally, both Scott Free and Shilo Norman featured in The Black Racer and Shilo Norman Special #1, published as part of the celebration of Jack Kirby’s 100th birthday.

 With Big Barda as one of its main characters, it’s no surprise that Mister Miracle appeared in the Female Furies miniseries: